A reference for how Behavioural Engines works: its models, workflow, features, and limits.

 Behavioural Economics

-Structural social-preference model where utility depends not only on one's own payoff but also on payoff differences relative to others.
+Structural social-preference model where utility depends on one's own payoff and on payoff differences relative to others.

 Rational Inattention